 Poach the eggs.
 Place the split muffins on a baking tray and lightly toast the split muffins on both sides.
 Now butter the cut side of the muffins and top each half with a couple for folded slice of ham.
 Pop them under the grill to warm the ham then put them onto warm serving plates.

 Put a poached egg on top of each muffin half, add a little seasoning and then spoon over the foaming hollandaise, covering the egg (there should be a little over 1 tablespoon of sauce for each egg).
 Serve straight away.

-You can also watch how poach eggs in our Online Cookery School Video on the right.
+You can also watch how poach eggs in our Online Cookery School Video, just click the image to play.